petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/theme-css-yaml-configuration-reference.md

     type: themeCSS
 ```

-The required `mainURL` and `clayURL` properties define where the two CSS resource files are located (`main.css` and `clay.css`, respectively).
-These are the same CSS files that are present when you deploy a theme.
+The required `mainURL` and `clayURL` properties set the path to the two CSS resource files (`main.css` and `clay.css`, respectively).
+These CSS files correspond to those deployed with a theme module project.

-Any CSS contained included in these files is added to the styling already used in your theme.
+The CSS in these files is added to the styling already used in your theme.
 In case of a conflict, the client extension's CSS overrides the styling already on the page.

-See [this example project](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-default-workspace/client-extensions/sample-theme-css) for a complete example of a theme CSS client extension.
+[The example workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-default-workspace/client-extensions/sample-theme-css) includes a complete theme CSS client extension.

 ## YAML Properties